 - Steam Bundles

-NOTE: Requests for large amounts of keys will need to be manually reviewed by Valve before processing.
+NOTE: Requests for large amounts of keys will be manually reviewed by Valve before processing.

 Once processed, keys can be retrieved by clicking "Request Steam Product Keys" on your application's landing page in Steamworks.
-Keys are available for download in CSV format.
+Keys are available for download as a zip file which contains a plain text file.
 Keys are only available for download by the user that requested them.

 If you need to look up a product key, you may do so from the Query Steam Key